ssohamsud/ssohamsud.github.io/_posts/2025-01-20-mean-field-games-market-making.md

 ---

-## Micro model: quotes, fills, and inventory
+## Modelling the Bid-Ask Spread

-Imagine the apple fair.
-A big board shows the “mid” price.
-You set two tags relative to that mid:
+Lets go back to the apple market.
+Imagine that a big board shows the current mid price of the apples.
+As a market maker, you want to set two prices relative to that mid:

 - **ask markup** $\delta^a_t \ge 0$ (how far above mid you sell one unit),
 - **bid markdown** $\delta^b_t \ge 0$ (how far below mid you buy one unit).

-Tighter tags (smaller $\delta$ ) attract customers; wider tags discourage them.
+Intuitively: tighter prices (smaller $\delta$ ) attract customers; wider prices discourage them from trading.

-We model fills at your quotes with **Poisson processes**.
-The intensity (rate) falls off exponentially with your distance from mid.
+We can model trades at our quotes with **Poisson processes**.
+The intensity (rate) falls off exponentially with the distance from mid-price.
 This is standard, simple, and empirically reasonable:

 $$